Speed is of the essence in IPO roadshow tour scramble

 "When a deal is difficult, there's nothing that sells a company better than a good management roadshow," one former IPO banker said.

-For Marcus Bray, managing director of roadshow and creative agency Imagination, there are parallels between his current job and his previous life as a theater producer.
+For Marcus Brown, the managing director of roadshow and branding business Imagination, there are parallels between his current job and his previous life as a theatre producer.

 "Issuers and the banks really want to find a way of differentiating themselves and telling their story," he said.